PBRT/reactogo/README.md

 ## Tests

-The unit test are done with [JEST](https://facebook.github.io/jest/) and triggered after each build (or deployments).
+The unit test are done with [Karma Webpack](https://github.com/webpack/karma-webpack) and triggered after each build (or deployments).
 You can launch them manually via:

 ```sh
 $ npm run test
 ```

-The configuration is described in the ```package.json``` file.
-A nice improvement would be to run those with Webpack.
+The command is described in the ```package.json``` file.
+So far only the reducers functions are tested as examples.
+The current configuration will take all the files ending with ```*.spec.js``` and process these with [Karma Webpack](https://github.com/webpack/karma-webpack).

+It's using [Mocha](https://mochajs.org/) for its simplicity, [Expect](https://github.com/mjackson/expect) for the assertions and [PhantomJS](https://github.com/ariya/phantomjs) for running those in the terminal.

+The whole testing configuration is available in the ```/tests/karma-conf.js```.

 ## Deployment